worldofmarcus/project-portfolio-4/README.md

 ### Database Schema
 I have used a modelling tool called [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) to create the database schema.
 In short it shows the relationships between the different models in the database connected to the application.
 Graph Models exports a *.dot file which easily can be converted to a more 'easy to read' design with the help of the application [dreampuf](https://dreampuf.github.io/GraphvizOnline/).

+Models used (besides standard user model) in this project are:

+* **Category** - Handles categories.
+I made a specific model to be able to add more dynamics (create / remove categories going forward in the admin backend instead of 'hard code' it in the code).
+* **Genre** - Handles genre.
+I made a specific model to be able to add more dynamics (create / remove genres going forward in the admin backend instead of 'hard code' it in the code).
+* **Post** - Handles all the reviews
+* **Comment** - Handles all the comments
+* **UserProfile** - Handles the user profile information (first name, last name, presentation and featured image for the specific user/reviewer).
+There is a one-to-one relation to the user model to connect it to the standard user model.

 <details><summary><b>Database Schema</b></summary>

 ![Database Schema](readme/assets/images/database_schema.png)